-Looking at the informal city through a section of its history offers us not only an insight into architectural agency of the time but also offers projective lessons for the city of tomorrow.
-This city provides the platform for generating newer and unfamiliar forms of urbanism, infrastructure and participatory design allowing designers and architects the opportunity to operate innovatively and tactically.
-Already the informal population of the world, at one billion, is greater than the entire population of Europe, at around 720 million.
+Looking at the informal city through a section of its history offers us not only an insight into architectural agency of the time but also offers lessons for the city of tomorrow.
+This city provides the platform for generating newer and unfamiliar forms of urbanism, infrastructure and participatory design allowing designers the opportunity to operate innovatively and tactically.
+Already the informal population of the world, at one billion, is greater than the entire population of Europe (at around 720 million).
 If current trends continue in the next 25 years the informal population of the planet will be three times that of Europe.
 As the rates of extreme poverty in both South American and Asia fall rapidly, the squatters of today and especially tomorrow, are going to be a class of aspiring citizens staking their right to the city and with it the right to housing, civic amenities, education, health, infrastructure, global communications and global networks.
-It is the light of this scenario that architecture can play an enlarged role in both envisioning and tactical engaging with the informal city.
+It is the light of this scenario that architecture can play an enlarged role, in both the visionary and tactical engagement of the informal city.